The Palm-Wine Drinkard

 The Palm-Wine Drinkard (subtitled "and His Dead Palm-Wine Tapster in the Dead's Town") is a novel published in 1952 by the Nigerian author Amos Tutuola.
 The first African novel published in English outside of Africa, this quest tale based on Yoruba folktales is written in a modified English or Pidgin English.
 In it, a man follows his brewer into the land of the dead, encountering many spirits and adventures.
 The novel has always been controversial, inspiring both admiration and contempt among Western and Nigerian critics, but has emerged as one of the most important texts in the African literary canon, translated into more than a dozen languages.

 Plot

-The Palm-Wine Drinkard, told in the first person, is about an unnamed man who is addicted to palm wine, which is made from the fermented sap of the palm tree and used in ceremonies all over West Africa.
-The son of a rich man, the narrator can afford his own tapster (a man who taps the palm tree for sap and then prepares the wine).
-When the tapster dies, cutting off his supply, the desperate narrator sets off for Dead's Town to try to bring the tapster back.
-He travels through a world of magic and supernatural beings, surviving various tests and finally gains a magic egg with never-ending palm wine.
+The Palm-Wine Drinkard, told in the first person, is about a god and juju-man who refers to himself as the “Father of gods who could do anything in this world.”
+His life is centered around an overconsumption of palm wine, which is made from the fermented sap of the palm tree and used in ceremonies all over West Africa.
+As the son of a rich man, the narrator can afford his own tapster (a man who taps the palm tree for sap and then prepares the wine).
+When the tapster falls from a palm-tree and dies, cutting off his supply, the desperate narrator searches for another but finds that none can match the competence of the deceased tapster.
+He sets off on a journey to find out where his dead tapster went and uses his cunning to overcome many trials from supernatural entities along the way.

+The narrator meets an old man who is actually a god seven months after departing from his hometown who promises to provide answers if he brings Death from his house with a magical net.
+The old man expects Death to kill the narrator but he returns with Death causing the old man to run away in fear without providing the promised whereabouts of the dead tapster.